 If you’re self-employed and working for Germany’s Federal Government, you’ll have heard of e-invoicing already.
 How come?
 Because...

-Yes, soon ‘XRechnung’ or ‘ZUGFeRd’ invoicing will be mandatory when freelancers and sole traders bill the Federal Government in amounts over €1,000.
+Yes, ‘XRechnung’ or ‘ZUGFeRd’ invoicing are now mandatory when freelancers and sole traders bill the Federal Government in amounts over €1,000.
 But hold on… what do these terms even mean?

 And, more importantly, what do they mean for you?

 E-invoicing in Germany – everything you need to know

 - Why is this happening? – EU E-invoicing Directive

 - How do I e-invoice the Federal Government?

 - How do I create and send e-invoices in Germany?